 Transfer of graduate credits previously earned from another accredited, degree-granting institution is limited to 25% of the total number of academic credits for the degree.
 Transfer of credits within the University is determined on a case-by-case basis.
 Transfer credit will be approved in most cases for graduate coursework awarded by schools, colleges, or universities that have recognition from the Council for Higher Education Accreditation (CHEA) and the U.S. Department of Education.

 Acceptance or rejection of transfer credits is subject to the following provisions:

 - The course(s) should have been completed within 5 years* preceding admission to the program, but the applicant may petition to the Program Director for an exception to this time limit.

-*Some programs may be more restrictive than others and will expect a maximum of 3 years preceding admission (see First Professional Division reenrollment timelines)
+- Some programs may be more restrictive than others and will expect a maximum of 3 years preceding admission (see Reenrollment Timelines ).

 - The course should have been completed with a grade of B or better.
 Courses having a B- or below will not be transferred.

 - The course must be listed on an official transcript sent directly to the Registrar by the issuing institution.